swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 }
 ```

-This manual pattern is used frequently today for plain old ABI-compatible library evolution, however is fairly manual and increasinly annoying to use as more and more APIs become deprecated and parameters are added.
+This manual pattern is used frequently today for plain old ABI-compatible library evolution, however is fairly manual and increasingly annoying to use as more and more APIs become deprecated and parameters are added.
 It also means we are unable to use Swift's default argument values, and have to manually provide the default values at call-sites instead.

 Instead, we are interested in extending the `@available` annotation's capabilities to be able to apply to method arguments, like this: